niylii/Born2beRoot_42/Documentation/key_concepts00.md

 ## 1. Basic concepts

 - **Server**
-A server is a computer designed to provide services to other machines, such as SSH access, web pages, or file sharing, usually running continuously and remotely administered.[^1][^2]
+A server is a computer designed to provide services to other machines, such as SSH access, web pages, or file sharing, usually running continuously and remotely administered.
 - **Set up a server**
 Setting up a server means installing the operating system and configuring services, security, and networking so the machine can safely deliver specific functionalities to users.
 - **Service**